j4mie/uberloader/README.markdown

 ### Convenience method ###

 Überloader provides a static convenience method called `init` that instantiates and registers the loader.
-It takes the same arguments as the class constructor:
+It is suitable for simple use cases where only one path will be searched.
+It takes three arguments.
+The first is the name of the path to search.
+The second two are the same at the main class constructor.

 `require_once 'your/path/to/uberloader.php';`

 `Uberloader::init(dirname(__FILE__), dirname(__FILE__) . "/cache/");`

+### Advanced ###

+#### Multiple search paths ####

+You can add multiple paths for Überloader to search by calling the `add_path` method more than once.
+The paths you supply will be searched in the order they are added.

+This feature allows you to easily implement something like Kohana's [cascading filesystem](http://kohanaframework.org/guide/about.filesystem]).
+Just add the search paths in a sensible order (for example: your application first, then custom modules, then the system path) and Überloader will load whichever class it finds first.

 #### Disabling the cache ####